-3.2.2. numentication of organization identity and bolliam/Email C SL/TLS Server ficates DigiCert validates the Applicant's right to use or control each domain name that will be listed in the Subject Alternative Name field of a Certificate by using at least one of the following procedures from section 3.2.2.4 of the TLS Baseline Requirements: This method (BR section 3.2.2.4.1) is no longer used because it is deprecated as of 1-August-2018; 2.
+3.2.2.
+Authentication of Organization Identity and Domain/Email Control nization Identity and Domain/Email Control DV SSL/TLS Server Certificates DigiCert validates the Applicant's right to use or control each domain name that will be listed in the Subject Alternative Name field of a Certificate by using at least one of the following procedures from section 3.2.2.4 of the TLS Baseline Requirements: This method (BR section 3.2.2.4.1) is no longer used because it is deprecated as of 1-August-2018; 2.
 Email, Fax, SMS, or Postal Mail to the Domain Contact by sending a unique Random Value (valid for no more than 30 days from its creation) through email, fax, SMS, or postal mail, to the Domain Contact and receiving confirmation by their use of the Random Value, performed in accordance with BR section 3.2.2.4.2; (BR section 3.2.2.4.3) is no longer used because it is deprecated as of 31-May-2019; 4.
-Constructed Email to Domain Contact establishing the Applicant's control over the FQDN by sending an email created by using 'admin', 'administrator', 'webmaster', 'hostmaster' or 'postmaster' as the local part followed by the ("@") sign, followed by an Authorization Domain name, including a Random Value in the email, and receiving a

-- response using the Random Value, performed in accordance with BR section 3.2.2.4.4; - 5.
-(BR section 3.2.2.4.5) is no longer used because it is deprecated as of 1-August-2018; - 6.
-(BR section 3.2.2.4.6) is no longer used because it is deprecated as of 24-April-2020 and not allowed after June 20201 - 7.
-Domain Name Service (DNS) Change by confirming the presence of a Random Value or Request Token in a DNS CNAME, TXT, or CAA record for either an Authorization Domain Name or an Authorization Domain Name prefixed with a label that begins with an underscore character, performed in accordance BR section 3.2.2.4.7; - 8.
-IP Address by confirming the Applicant's control over the FQDN through control of an IP address returned from a DNS lookup for A or AAAA records for the FQDN, performed in accordance with BR sections 3.2.2.5 and 3.2.2.4.8; - 9.
-(BR section 3.2.2.4.9) is no longer used because it was deprecated upon publication of v.4.16 of this CPS; - 10.
-(BR section 3.2.2.4.10) is no longer used because it was deprecated upon publication of v.4.16 of this CPS; - 11.
-(BR section 3.2.2.4.11) is no longer used because it is deprecated as of 5-February-2018; - 12.
-(BR section 3.2.2.4.12) is not used by Digicert to validate domains. - 13.
-Confirming the Applicant's control over the FQDN by sending a Random Value via email and then receiving a confirming response utilizing the Random Value.
-The Random Value will be sent to a DNS CAA Email Contact.
-The relevant CAA Resource Record Set is found using the search algorithm defined in RFC 8659 performed in accordance with BR section 3.2.2.4.13; - 14.
-Confirming the Applicant's control over the FQDN by sending a Random Value via email to the DNS TXT Record Email Contact for the Authorization Domain Name for the FQDN and then receiving a confirming response utilizing the Random Value, performed in accordance with BR section 3.2.2.4.14: - 15.
-Confirming the Applicant's control over the FQDN by calling the Domain Contact's phone number and obtaining a confirming response to validate the authorized Domain Name.
-Each phone call can confirm control of multiple authorized Domain Names provided that the same Domain Contact phone number is listed for each authorized Domain Name being verified and they provide a confirming response
+Constructed Email to Domain Contact establishing the Applicant's control over the FQDN by sending an email created by using 'admin', 'administrator', 'webmaster', 'hostmaster' or 'postmaster' as the local part followed by the ("@") sign, followed by an Authorization Domain name, including a Random Value in the email, and receiving a response using the Random Value, performed in accordance with BR section 3.2.2.4.4; (BR section 3.2.2.4.5) is no longer used because it is deprecated as of 1-August-2018; (BR section 3.2.2.4.6) is no longer used because it is deprecated as of 24-April-2020 and not allowed after June 20201 7.
+Domain Name Service (DNS) Change by confirming the presence of a Random Value or Request Token in a DNS CNAME, TXT, or CAA record for either an Authorization Domain Name or an Authorization Domain Name prefixed with a label that begins with an underscore character, performed in accordance BR section 3.2.2.4.7; 8.
+IP Address - by confirming the Applicant's control over the FQDN through control of an IP address returned from a DNS lookup for A or AAAA records for the FQDN, performed in accordance with BR sections 3.2.2.5 and 3.2.2.4.8; (BR section 3.2.2.4.9) is no longer used because it was deprecated upon publication of v.4.16 of this CPS; 10.
+(BR section 3.2.2.4.10) is no longer used because it was deprecated upon publication of v.4.16 of this CPS; 11.
+(BR section 3.2.2.4.11) is no longer used because

-1 DigiCert may continue to re-use information and validations for domains validated under this method per the applicable certificate data reuse periods in section 4.2.1.
+$^{^{1}}$ DigiCert may continue to re-use information and validations for domains validated under this method per the applicable certificate data reuse periods in section 4.2.1.